 Further documentation provided by the Broadband Advisory Committee to the Board of Supervisors following the July 29, 2020 meeting:

-On October 13, 2020 the Board of Supervisors approved an agreement with RiverStreet Networks to develop the engineering design plan for a countywide fiber optic network with the intentions of, again, making high speed broadband service available to every household in New Kent County.
+On October 13, 2020 the Board of Supervisors approved an agreement with RiverStreet Networks to develop the engineering design plan for a countywide fiber optic network with the intentions of making high speed broadband service available to every household in New Kent County.
 The engineering process will cost approximately $80,000 and is expected to take 3-5 months with the goal being the County moving forward with construction after the design plan is complete.
 RiverStreet Networks is a technology brand in North Carolina and Virginia that consists of several companies and is committed to continuing the trend of providing access to high speed Internet in rural America by branching out to the underserved and unserved rural areas of North Carolina and Virginia.
 This is one of the many options that New Kent is exploring considering broadband.

 On November 6, 2020 the Board of Supervisors held a retreat and received a fiber broadband analysis from Design Nine, the County's broadband consultant.

 On November 17, 2020 the Board of Supervisors held a broadband virtual town hall meeting in an effort to have RiverStreet Networks give a presentation and to have residents ask questions about the broadband process.
+The same month the Board of Supervisors entered into an agreement with RiverStreet Networks to design a fiber optic network with, again, the goal of serving every household with high speed internet service.